jpwol/thorn.nvim/README.md

   - [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)
   - [bufferline.nvim](https://github.com/akinsho/bufferline.nvim)
 - Comes with added [Ghostty](https://github.com/ghostty-org/ghostty) themes!
-  - Dark and Light themes available in `extras`
+  - Dark and Light themes available in `extras`, each with a warm and cool variant

 If you want support for a plugin, please ask for it and it **WILL** be added!